tsmall/rabbithole/classes/index.md

 # Classes

 Want to come down the rabbit hole?
-Try our Rabbit Hole Corp. class as a FREE introduction at [Ivivva][].
+Try our Rabbit Hole CORE class as a FREE introduction at [Ivivva][].

-In The Rabbit Hole Corp. class, we:
+In The Rabbit Hole CORE class, we:

 <ul class="hanging">
     <li>promote balance, strength and flexibility through yoga/movement</li>